Evan-Tyo/Blog/content/drafts/setting-up-gitlabs.md

 This is where Groups and Projects can be created.

 ### Group Creation
-The following steps outline creating a new group.\
+The following steps outline my process in creating a group.\
-Importing a group will not be discussed in this post.
+For my purposes, I'll be creating a new group.

 Steps to create a group:\
 *More details on each field will be listed below.*